nanddeepn/nanddeepn.github.io/_posts/2020-04-20-spfx-multiple-checkbox-selections.md

 ---
 title: "SharePoint Framework: Handling Multiple Checkbox Selections in Fluent UI"
 date: "2020-04-20"
+share: true
+categories:
+  - SharePoint
+  - SharePoint Framework
+header:
+  image: media/2020-04-20-spfx-multiple-checkbox-selections/02.png
+  teaser: media/2020-04-20-spfx-multiple-checkbox-selections/02.png
+tags:
+  - "2020"
+  - April 2020
+last_modified_at: 2020-04-20T00:00:00-00:00
 ---

 ## Overview

 The Checkbox allows the end user to select one or more options from the list of choices.
 The Fluent UI (aka Office UI Fabric) controls offers nice and simple implementation for Checkbox.
-The Checkbox, when clicked fires the “onChange” event.
+The Checkbox, when clicked fires the "onChange" event.

 In this article, we will explore how to use the Fluent UI Checkbox, dynamically create group of checkboxes, and handle selection event for multiple checkboxes.